 Claudia R. Fieo

-Professor Fieo teaches courses in drawing and design foundations; graphic design; and printmaking, including intaglio, lithography, relief, collagraph, monotype, and book arts.
-She will be offering a new printmaking course that includes experimenting with overlaying a variety of printmaking techniques, including screen-printing, presented in different formats.
+Professor Fieo teaches courses in drawing and design foundations; graphic design and illustration; and printmaking courses where students learn techniques in intaglio, lithography, relief, screen printing, collagraph, monotype, and book arts.
+She recently developed a course entitled Printmaking for Social Change.
 Her interest in less toxic printmaking techniques is infused in all her printmaking courses.
-In addition, she has advised Independent Study courses for juniors and seniors in several artistic disciplines to meet the needs of the art department, including printmaking, drawing, painting, digital photography, sculpture, animation and mixed media.
+In addition, she has advised Independent Study courses for juniors and seniors in several artistic disciplines to meet the needs of the visual art department, including printmaking, drawing, painting, digital photography, sculpture, animation and mixed media.

 M.F.A. in Printmaking